simonjnt/test-kiplin/README.md

 If this is the first time you hear about this architecural pattern, it aims to separate domain concepts (related to the business) from infrastructure concerns (related to technical details).

 The rules of this pattern are:
-  - no code living in the `Domain` namespace MUST depend on external system (filesystem, clock, network, ...)
+  - Code living in the `Domain` namespace MUST NOT depend on external system (filesystem, clock, network, ...)
-  - no code living in the `Domain` namespace MUST be context specific (can only run in a web or a cli context, for instance)
+  - Code living in the `Domain` namespace MUST NOT be context specific (can only run in a web or a cli context, for instance)
-  - code that requires the previous rules MUST live in the `Infrastructure` namespace
+  - Code that requires the previous dependences MUST live in the `Infrastructure` namespace
   - `Domain` classes MUST NOT depend on `Infrastructure` classes
   - `Infrastructure` classes CAN depend on `Domain` classes

 Furthermore, we have choosen to split read and write concerns (aka the CQRS pattern) by defining multiple repository interfaces.
 Check the `App\Domain\TodoRepository` and `App\Application\TodosRepository` to learn more about their contract.

-However, you may implement both interfaces within the same class.

 ## Running the app
 For now, the app has no contact with the outside world (no shiny UI, no fancy responsive design, ...).